 BIS has published a standard IS 5931 : 1970 ‘Code of safety for handling of cryogenic liquids’.
 During the revision, considering the bulkiness of the standard, and recognizing the need for clarity, the committee decided to restructure it by splitting into various parts based on type of cryogenic liquids.
 In this first revision title of standard has also been revised.

-Under general title ‘Cryogenic liquid- Code of safety’ this standard is being published in several other parts.
+Under general title ‘Cryogenic liquid — Code of safety’ this standard is being published in several other parts.
 The other parts of this series are:

 Part 2 Liquid nitrogen (first revision)